 You may ask, "why not organic?"
 Although many of our methods would be considered organic approved we never claim to be organic.
 We feel that the organic label has somewhat lost its meaning and become more about marketing than environmental stewardship.

-We welcome you to come for a tour, talk to the farmers (Tom or Bob) and see firsthand how your food is grown!
+We welcome you to come for a tour, talk to the farmers (Tom, Lance or Kevin) and see firsthand how your food is grown!